amitbhardwaj6159/jasper_node/README.md

 1 Go to root folder of project and do npm install

-2  Make changes in your mongo db url and replica set in .env file
+2  Make sure you mong db instance is running with replica set and  changes value of MONGODB_URI url and replica set in .env file

 3 Run-> node app.js

-4 Call the api url ' http://127.0.0.1:3000/api/orders' from postman using below sample payload
+4 Call the api endpoint ' http://127.0.0.1:3000/api/orders' from postman using below sample payload

 {
   "customerName": "Test Atomicity",